Skip to main content

 }

-If needed, Bun can provide additional fallbacks for :is()
+If needed, Bun can generate additional fallbacks for :is() as well.

 :is() selector